Abgestorben/Abgestorben/Abgestorben.md

 ## About Me

-My name is [Your Name].
+My name is Samet.
 I am an expert in web and game development.
 I love creating innovative solutions and developing amazing projects using technology.
 I have experience in both frontend and backend development.

 ## Projects